 What am I excited about most of all with this journey?
 Being the real me.

 Huge thanks to our blogger Charlotte – and congratulations on your incredible story and officially identifying as Charlotte.
 What a journey!

 If you are struggling to cope with your mental health or any of the issues Charlotte has mentioned here, please talk to your GP.
-You can also check out our support for LGBT+ Communities and mental health.
+You can also check out our support for LGBTQIA+ Communities and mental health.

 Please support our work

 Dorset Mind is a self-funded local charity that helps people in Dorset experiencing mental health problems access the vital support they need.
 The charity is at the very heart of our communities shaping futures, changing and in some cases literally saving lives.